Why Is Car Insurance So Expensive in Louisiana?

+Why is car insurance so expensive in Louisiana?
+The short answer: lawsuits, uninsured drivers, weather damage, and rising repair costs.
 Louisiana consistently ranks as the most expensive state in the country for car insurance, or close to it.
 The average Louisiana driver pays about $3,481 per year.
 In Baton Rouge, that works out to roughly $262 per month.

 Compare that to the national average of around $2,300 per year, and the gap is hard to ignore.
 Louisiana drivers are paying roughly 50% more than most of the country for the same basic coverage.
+Most of the reasons have nothing to do with your driving record.

 What's Driving the Cost